DSI-HUG/ngx-schematics-utilities/docs/docs/apis/core.md

 ### `schematic`

-Executes a set of rules by outputing first to the console the name of the associated schematic and its options.
+Executes a set of rules by outputing first the name of the associated schematic and its options to the console.

 :::note Note
 The schematic name will be prefixed by the word "SCHEMATIC" printed in magenta and the given options will follow inlined, stringified and printed in gray.